r3c0n75/bitburner-scripts/docs/STOCK_TRADING_GUIDE.md

 ✓ **Diversify positions** - Don't bet everything on one stock
 ✓ **Monitor regularly** - Check for stuck positions or problems
 ✓ **Scale with capital** - Bigger budget = bigger positions
-✓ **Consider shorts** - Double your opportunities with bearish trades
+✓ **Use dynamic sizing** - Let advanced trader scale positions by confidence

 ### Common Mistakes to Avoid